DarkflameUniverse/DarkflameServer/README.md

 * To connect to the server, either delete the file `boot.cfg` which is found in your LEGO Universe client, rename the file `boot.cfg` to something else or follow the steps [here](#allowing-a-user-to-connect-to-your-server) if you wish to keep the file.
 * When shutting down the server, it is highly recommended to click the `MasterServer.exe` window and hold `ctrl` while pressing `c` to stop the server.
 * We are working on a way to make it so when you close the game, the server stops automatically alongside when you open the game, the server starts automatically.
+* If you are not setting a server up on mac, you can ignore this note
+* Note: you'll need to allow through System Preferences `AuthServer`, `ChatServer`, `MasterServer`, `WorldServer` and `libmariadbcpp.dylib` to run.
+The initial pop-up will block it due to the binaries being unsigned, after allowing them to run the servers will run as normal.

 <font size="32">**If you are not planning on hosting a server for others, working in the codebase or wanting to use MariaDB for a database, you can stop reading here.**</font>